-The role of councillor is a rewarding one, but candidates should be aware of the responsibility and time commitment required of this role.
+The role of councillor is a rewarding one, but candidates should be aware of the responsibility and commitment required to best represent the community that elected them.

-Formal nominations to become a councillor occur during nomination week from Thursday 5 September, to 4pm Thursday 12 September 2019.
+Formal nominations to become a councillor occur during nomination week, usually around the first or second week of September during an election year.

-Nominations will be received by the Returning Officer Mr Jeff Solliss at the City of Armadale's Administration Centre, 7 Orchard Avenue, Armadale and must be received and accepted no later than 4pm on 12 September 2019.
+Nominations are received by the Returning Officer and occur at the City of Armadale's Administration Centre, 7 Orchard Avenue, Armadale and must be received and accepted no later than 4pm at the close of nominations.

 Prior to nominating candidates must: